Rowan Medical Center vaccinates first staff members against COVID-19 - Salisbury Post

 Blabon was also among those vaccinated Tuesday, saying it was important for the senior leadership team to show staff it’s safe and effective.
 Until people are able to get vaccinated, Blabon encouraged mask-wearing, keeping distance from others and washing hands.

 The Moderna vaccine is administered in two doses that are 28 days apart and have the same composition.
 It’s an mRNA vaccine, which is given in the upper arm muscle and makes spike proteins that simulate a natural infection of COVID-19.
-The body’s immune system makes antibodies in response to the spike proteins created by the vaccine that help prevent against an infection.
+The body’s immune system makes antibodies in response to the spike proteins created by the vaccine that help prevent an infection.

 Chief Clinical Officer Larry Weems II said the Moderna vaccine as well as another developed by Pfizer are estimated to be 95% effective.
 That means 95 of 100 people will be protected from COVID-19.
 Weems said studies so far have shown the remaining five have a more mild response to the virus.

 For workers at Novant Health Rowan Medical Center, Weems said, the vaccine will provide a better barrier to the virus.
-While health care workers don protective gear, they may unwittingly infect themselves by touching their eyes or face after coming into contact with an infected person.
+While health care workers don protective gear, they may unwittingly infect themselves by touching their eyes or face after coming into contact with a contagious person.

 “By having that vaccine, it’s just another layer of protection for that team member when they’re going in to see patients and care for them.
 They have a little more assurance that they’re going to be OK at the end of the day,” he said.

 In addition to the vaccines administered at Rowan Medical Center, roughly 67 Rowan Countians have been vaccinated against COVID-19 so far.
-That includes people who have received a vaccine in another county but live here.
+That includes people who have received a vaccine in another county and live here.
 Roughly 24,500 people in North Carolina have received the first dose of a vaccine — either Pfizer or Moderna.

-COVID-19 relief package could be a ‘bridge’ for some local businesses, others might be left behind
+‘A true hero:’ Concord, Rowan County remember life of fallen Concord officer Jason Shuping

-SALISBURY — After months of negotiations, Congress on Monday came up with a $900 billion COVID-19 relief bill that could... read more
+By Natalie Anderson natalie.anderson@salisburypost.com CONCORD — A true hero.
+Top shot of his class.
+Jack of all trades.
+Servant.
+Perfect... read more